liquidctl/liquidctl/README.md

 Pircher.

-Depending on how it is packaged, it might also bundle copies of python, hidapi, libusb, cython-hidapi, pyusb and docopt.
+Depending on how it is packaged, it might also bundle copies of python, hidapi, libusb, cython-hidapi, pyusb, docopt, colorlog and colorama.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software